ezimmerman/sc-solver/README.md

 A max can be set on any edge and the solver will honor the max.

-When the solver is done it will launch a visual of the solved graph with graphviz.
-You can inspect the flow-amounts on the edges to see how much product has been allocated.
+There are a couple of ways to run this.
+This first is to execute the sample graphs found in the test-solver namespace.
+A visual can be launched of a sample graph before the graph is solved, and after the graph is solved.

+The second way of running this is auto solving generated networks and saving them to the file system.

+See below for details on how to run each.

 ## Motivation
 To show a graph library can be used to greatly simplify the SC problem space.

-## Getting Started
+## Getting Started  with visual sample
 ### Prerequisites ###

 [Leiningen] (http://leiningen.org)